Klocman/Bulk-Crap-Uninstaller/docs/BUILD.md

 # Build Instructions

-This document describes how to build OpenUninstall Pro from source.
+This document describes how to build EBUninstaller Pro from source.

 ---